Maintaining and migrating IBM MQ

 - Unless you are upgrading the fix level of IBM MQ, but not its command level, an upgrade must be followed by migration.
 Upgrades can be backed out, as long as no migration has taken place.
 The process of removing an upgrade varies by platform and how the upgrade was applied.
 Upgrades that change the command level of IBM MQ require queue manager migration before applications can reconnect.

-- For more information, see Applying upgrades and fixes to IBM MQ.
+- For more information, see Upgrading IBM MQ.

 - Migration is the process of updating queue manager data to match a newer level of code.